almibe/ligature-desktop/README.md

 # ligature-ex
-An alternative implementation of Ligature written in TypeScript.
+An alternative implementation of Ligature written in TypeScript using Deno.